dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/A Installing DreamFactory on Windows Server/_index.md

 3. Click Next
 4. Ensure "Role based or feature based" is selected, click Next
 5. Ensure the server you're working on is selected, click Next
-6. Check Web Server(IIS) on server roles, insatll any admin tools if asked
+6. Check Web Server(IIS) on server roles, install any admin tools if asked
-7. Your Webserver Role should look like (but will not say "installed"):
+7. Your Web Server Role should look like (but will not say "installed"):

 <img src=“/images/02/windows_install/select_server_roles.jpg”>